 And it was positive.

 And I just sat on the toilet and stared at that thing with my eyeballs bugging out of my head.

 Panic seized my chest and a HUGE HUGE grin spread across my face.

-Then I gasped about 10 times in a row and got up and set it on the counter.
+Then I gasped about 10 times in a row and got up and set the test on the counter.
 And I paced the bathroom and put my hands on my head and looked and baby Rucker and said, “Baby Rucker!
 I’M PREGNANT!”